carloscaverobarca/gradle-release-example/README.md

 ```
 ## CI and CD

-Three jenkins files are distributed:
+We use Travis CI as automation server and Codecov for test coverage:

-- Jenkinsfile, to build, test and execute the sonar analysis when PR
+- On Pull Requests, to build, test and execute the sonar analysis
-- JenkinsfileSnapshot, to upload the SNAPSHOT library to Nexus
+- On Push to develop branch, to upload the SNAPSHOT library to Nexus
-- JenkinsfileDeploy, to prepare and perform the release using gradle-release plugin automatically generating the changelog
+- On Push to master branch, to prepare and perform the release using gradle-release plugin automatically generating the changelog

 # How to contribute